-Italian mezzo-soprano Cecilia Molinari won the International Bel Canto Prize at the 2013 Rossini in Wildbad Festival and the Luciano Pavarotti Giovani Award at the 2014 Viotti International Singing Competition in Vercelli.
-She made her operatic debut as Zaida (Il turco in Italia) in Treviso and Ferrara and quickly emerged as one of the leading Rossini and bel canto specialists of the younger generation.
+The Italian mezzo-soprano Cecilia Molinari won the International BelCanto Prize at the Rossini in Wildbad Festival in 2013; in 2014 she won the special ‘Pavarotti Giovani’ prize at the Viotti International Singing Competition in Vercelli.
+She made her opera debut as Zaida (Il turco in Italia) in Treviso and Ferrara, and soon established herself as one of the younger generation’s most outstanding interpreters of Rossini and bel canto.

 As a member of the Accademia Rossiniana she made her debut at the Rossini Opera Festival in Pesaro in 2015, singing the role of Marchesa Melibea (Il viaggio a Reims).

 In the 2022/23 season she has appeared as Sesto (Giulio Cesare) at the Dutch National Opera in Amsterdam, as Orfeo in a new production of Orfeo ed Euridice at the Teatro La Fenice in Venice, as Cherubino (Le nozze di Figaro) at the Teatro Comunale in Bologna, in Haydn’s cantata Berenice, che fai? with the Filarmonica della Scala and as Béatrice (Béatrice et Bénédict) at the Teatro Carlo Felice in Genoa.